 FEELING CONNECTED TO THE ONES YOU LOVE

 + Remember how good the little things feel.
-Send notes to the ones you love who don’t live nearby, leave notes around for the ones who do.
+Make lists of gratitude, send notes to the ones you love who don’t live nearby, leave notes around for the ones who do.

 + Make time.
 It’s easy for us to fill up our weeks with things we feel like we need to do, and forget to make time for the things, and the people that we really want to spend time with.
 This includes yourself.
 “Me” time is crucial.